mmilad/softpack/README.md

 If you have any questions or want to contribute please contact me at meistermilad@gmail.com

+<b>Note: This module uses anymatch and has Bash-parity, please be aware that Windows-style backslashes are not supported as separators.
+See https://github.com/micromatch/micromatch#backslashes for more information.</b>

 <h2>Installation</h2>

 `npm install softpack` or `npm install softpack -g`